Top 10 Best Robot Vacuum Cleaners For Pet Hair

 - Doesn't support Wi-Fi

-The Eufy RoboVac 30 Better for small and medium homes with a mixed surface.
+The Eufy RoboVac 30 is better for small and medium homes with a mixed surface.

 - Strong suction power provides good cleaning

-- Can do both: bare flooring and carpeted surface (except thick carpets)
+- Can do both: bare flooring and carpeted surface (except more than 20 mm thick carpets)

 - Doesn't get tangled with hair too much